arianitu/postgres-statefulset/README.md

 ## Configuration

 1. Edit `config/secret.yml` with the Postgres database password and the replication password

+Note: Your database's password must match here as well as in "kustomization.yaml".
+If the kusomization.yaml passwords change, the result of `microk8s kubectl apply -k .` will be different, and your haskell.yml will need to have the key hashes rematched in the text.

 2. Run `kubectl apply -f config/secret.yml` and then `cd config && ./create_configmap.sh`

 Note, replication password is used to connect to the master and stream updates to the replica.
 It just needs to be a random password.